Eiko-Tokura/simple-schedule/README.md

 ```

 You can run the program with a number parameter to specify the number of future days to show.
-Default is 14 days.
-The width of the display is adjustable in the code.
+Default is 14 days (changable in Main.hs).
+The width and style of the display is adjustable in the code (in TimeTable.hs).

 This is a very simple program and you are welcomed to modify or improve it!